xma711/notebook/security/buffer_overflow/README.md

 This means that any instruction sequence (until ret) always assume the current value stored in the ebp register is the bottom of the current stack frame.
 A 'ret' instruction will base on the ebp to deduce where ret_address is.
-After the 'ret' instruction is executed, ebp should be automatcially shifted down (value increases).
+After the 'ret' instruction is executed, ebp should be automatically shifted down (value increases).

 Therefore, i think if the hijacked return address returns to a instruction that changes the value in the ebp register, then next return address may be messed up.